paidiver/paidiverpy/docs/install.rst

   sudo apt install -y libgl1 libegl1 libopengl0

-If you want to use the GUI features of **Paidiverpy**, you will need to install the `panel`_ package.
+If you want to use the GUI features of **Paidiverpy**, you will need to install the `panel` package.
 You can do this by running the following command:

 .. code-block:: text

   pip install panel

-More information about the GUI features can be found in the :ref:`gui` section of the documentation.